 As a business owner, you are probably not thinking about the condition of your commercial roof at your store or place of business.
-But commercial roofs are just as vulnerable to roof hail damage, wind damage and normal weathering like a residential roof.
+But commercial roofs are just as vulnerable to roof hail damage, wind damage, and normal weathering as residential roofs.

 You may not see signs of leaking or other obvious damage, but that does not necessarily mean your roof is in good condition.
 Your commercial roof is part of your business investment, so having a regular roof inspection ensures your business will continue to thrive.

 A bi-annual commercial roof inspection is highly recommended.
 Here are some reasons why commercial roof maintenance is a good idea.

 Roof damage can happen all of a sudden, such as when a huge hail storm comes through, or it can happen gradually over time and go mostly unnoticed.
 When extreme weather hits Colorado, such as hail storms, wind storms, torrential rains, big snowstorms, and the high-altitude heat and sun exposure, it can cause major roof damage.

 Here are some storm-specific roof damages to consider.

 • Wind Storms – Membranes, roof tiles and shingles may become loose and fall off after strong winds, which makes your store or business susceptible to inside leaks.

 • Hail Storms – Shingles, membranes and roof tiles may fracture and dings may appear on the roof surface, and this weakens the overall roof structure.